yunpengn/NDSC2019/README.md

 - Setup this project in PyCharm:
     - Make the `data` folder as _"excluded"_.
 - Download `category.json`, `train.csv` and `test.csv` and move them to the `data` folder.
+- To activate this project's virtualenv, run `pipenv shell`.
+- To run a command inside the virtualenv, use `pipenv run python3 XXXX.py`.

 ## Licence